Insalata di tonno – Tuna salad

 PLEASE: don’t even consider using tuna in water.
 As a minimum, it should be tuna in olive oil!
 Tuna in water is for Ben The Cat!

-Ventresca di Tonno Rosso is the belly of the fish – known in Japan as toro.
+Ventresca di Tonno Rosso is the fish’s belly – known in Japan as toro.
 The fattiest cut has a creamy, velvety texture and minimal, typical canned tuna, with its dry, chalky texture and bland taste.
 The exquisite Mediterranean Bluefin Tuna or Tonno Rosso is full of fresh flavor and can be enjoyed right out of the can with a squeeze of lemon.

 These Mediterranean Bluefin Tuna are never frozen.
 Instead, the entire production is done by hand; when the tuna arrives, it is butchered, and the cuts are selected and separated for ventresca, tarantello, and trancio.
 Then, it is boiled in small batches, cooled, and canned using local Sicilian olive oil and sea salt from Trapani.